SachaWheeler/sachawheeler.github.io/_posts/2019-8-10-Funeral-Playlist.md

 Spending a day to determine that *Rock Steady* is my favourite Aretha Franklin song seems worth it alone.

-## It's currently over 5 hours long
+## It's currently over 5 hours long!
-It used to be over 7 hours.
+It used to be over 7 hours, but I decided it wasn't necessary to have all of *Exile on Main Street* in it.

-## Some of these songs are pretty cheesy...

-That seems more like a you-problem, than a me-problem.